Santa Claus, Indiana

 Santa Claus has grown substantially since the 1990 census, which recorded 927 residents.
-A majority of Santa Claus residents live within the gated community of Christmas Lake Village, which was developed in the late 1960s by Bill Koch.
+A majority of Santa Claus residents live within the gated community of Christmas Lake Village, which was developed in the late 1960s.
 It consists of 2500 acre developed around three lakes: Christmas Lake, Lake Holly, and Lake Noel.
 The street names in Christmas Lake Village are all named after the Christmas season.
 Many residents also live in Holiday Village, a subdivision on the north side of town.

-Santa Claus is the home to numerous themed attractions including: Santa's Candy Castle, Santa Claus Museum, Holiday World & Splashin' Safari, Frosty's Fun Center, Christmas Lake Golf Course, and Santa's Stables.
-It is also home to Santa's Lodge and Lake Rudolph Campground & RV Resort.

 History

 The community of Santa Claus was established in 1849.
 The story of how it received the name of Santa Claus has roots both in fact and legend.
 In January 1856, the town applied for a post office to be installed.
 They submitted their application under the name of Santa Fe.
 The application was returned to them with the message, "Choose some name other than Santa Fe."
 The process of settling upon the name of Santa Claus has been lost to legend.
 There are many different versions of the story and there were other choices as well that the town did not settle upon.
 What is known is that in 1856, the name of Santa Claus was accepted by the Post Office Department.

 On June 25, 1895, as part of a nationwide standardization for place names (see United States Board of Geographic Names), the post office name was changed to the one word Santaclaus.
 The town's unique name went largely unnoticed until the late 1920s, when Postmaster James Martin began promoting the Santa Claus postmark.
 The name was changed back to Santa Claus on February 17, 1928.
 It was then that the Post Office Department decided there would never be another Santa Claus Post Office in the United States, due to the influx of holiday mail and the staffing and logistical problems this caused.
 The growing volume of holiday mail became so substantial that it caught the attention of Robert Ripley in 1929, who featured the town's post office in his nationally syndicated Ripley's Believe It or Not! cartoon strip.

 The town's name also inspired Vincennes, Indiana entrepreneur Milt Harris to create Santa's Candy Castle, the first tourist attraction in Santa Claus, Indiana.
 Dedicated December 22, 1935 and sponsored by the Curtiss Candy Company, the red-brick Candy Castle is purported to be the first themed attraction in the United States.
 Another Santa Claus Town attraction, Toy Village, features a series of miniature fairytale buildings sponsored by prominent national toy manufacturers.
 Santa Claus Town led to the creation of the town's first newspaper, The Santa Claus Town News, and the Santa Claus Chamber of Commerce.